rljacobson/jasper2/_posts/2018-09-03-generalizing-pemdas-what-is-an-operator.markdown

 ## Conclusion

 The arity, affix, associativity, and precedence of an operator are essential to know in order to determine which parts of an expression a given operator is acting on and therefore how the expression should be evaluated.
-Our goal in the next article will be to discover all of the operators that exist in the Wolfram Language and determine the arity, affix, associativity, and precedence of each.
+A parser for a programming language is responsible for correctly interpreting its input according to these operator properties.
+In fact, some parsing strategies rely entirely on operator properties to interpret the meaning of expressions in programs.